 SDP 2 Housing Distribution.
-The policy sets out a key principle for the distribution of housing across the borough.
+The policy sets out the key principles for the distribution of housing across the borough.
 It is considered that this policy will assist in helping the local community to meet their housing needs, securing economic inclusion and improving accessibility to services within urban areas in accordance with policy SDP1.